 Because all first-year students must complete both first-year seminars, regardless of any academic credit they may bring with them, none of these forms of advanced standing credit will affect your choice of seminars.
 However, in some cases, advanced standing credit will affect the choice of first-year advising classes.
 This credit may be awarded for AP or IB exams, or for college work completed before enrollment at Puget Sound.
 Some AP and IB work duplicates coursework taken in the first year, and although no core credit can be given for AP or IB work, some class placements may be affected by it.
 Online credit award information is available for AP tests and for IB tests.
 Even if you choose to research credit information on your own, be sure to ask your academic advisor to clarify policies on these awards before you register for your remaining classes in August.

 If you have taken college-level coursework at another institution, be sure to have your transcripts sent to the university at your earliest opportunity.
 Then, when you arrive on campus, direct your questions about your transfer credit to the university evaluators at 253.879.3219.
 Your academic advisor will help you to determine how credit accepted in transfer will affect your schedule selection.

 Review the descriptions of first-year advising classes and first-year seminars included here.
-Choose four advising classes and eight seminars that appeal to you and list them, in preferred order, in the spaces provided on the Advising and Seminar Selection Questionnaire.
+Choose four advising classes and eight seminars that appeal to you and list them, in preferred order, in the spaces provided on the Advising Placement Questionnaire.
 All classes chosen should be acceptable to you in both cases.